linroger/FinanceCompendium/I. Foundations/Machine Learning/Foundations of Language Models.md

 predict scores, they might not always be the best choice in RLHF.
 A problem is that these methods may struggle with high variance in human feedback, especially when different experts provide inconsistent scores for similar outputs.
 Because they focus on fitting to absolute scores rather than relative differences, inconsistencies in scoring can lead to poor model performance.
 Moreover, fitting to specific scored outputs might discourage generalization, particularly given that training data is often very limited in RLHF.
 In contrast, methods that consider relative preferences can promote the learning of more generalized patterns of success and failure.
 Nevertheless, there are scenarios where pointwise methods might still be suitable.
 For example, in tasks where training data is abundant and the costs of obtaining accurate, consistent annotations are low, pointwise methods can prove effective.

 In fact, to make the supervision signal for training the reward model more robust, we can also introduce additional regularization terms into training.
-For example, if we consider the first term  $U_{\mathrm{ppo - clip}}(\mathbf{x},\mathbf{y};\theta)$  in Eq.
+For example, if we consider the first term  $U_{\mathrm{ppo -clip}}(\mathbf{x},\mathbf{y};\theta)$  in Eq.
 (4.54) as a type of generalized reward, then the second term (i.e., the penalty term) can be viewed as a form of regularization for the reward model, except that here the goal is to train the policy rather than the reward model.
 Another example is that Eisenstein et al. [2023] develop a regularization term based on the squared sum of rewards, and add it to the pairwise comparison loss in RLHF:

 $$
 \begin{array}{l} \mathcal {L}_{\text{reg}} = \mathcal {L}_{\text{pair}} + \left(- \mathbb {E}_{(\mathbf {x}, \mathbf {y}_{a}, \mathbf {y}_{b}) \sim \mathcal {D}_{r}} \left[ r (\mathbf {x}, \mathbf {y}_{a}) + r (\mathbf {x}, \mathbf {y}_{b}) \right]^{2}\right) \\ = - \mathbb {E}_{(\mathbf {x}, \mathbf {y}_{a}, \mathbf {y}_{b}) \sim \mathcal {D}_{r}} \left[ \log \Pr_{\phi} (\mathbf {y}_{a} \succ \mathbf {y}_{b} | \mathbf {x}) \right] \\ - \mathbb {E}_{(\mathbf {x}, \mathbf {y}_{a}, \mathbf {y}_{b}) \sim \mathcal {D}_{r}} \left[ r (\mathbf {x}, \mathbf {y}_{a}) + r (\mathbf {x}, \mathbf {y}_{b}) \right]^{2} \tag {4.63} \\ \end{array}